 There was a great divide in lifestyles between landlords and their tenants at this period.
 An account of this is in our blog entitled ‘Eye-witnesses to our ancestors‘ which summarises the accounts of travellers to Ireland in the period covered by this document.

-interesting personal names are recorded on this list, including Cormick (or Cormac), Shane, Knogher, Teague and Dermot (see the previous blog noted above for some observations).
+Some interesting personal names are recorded on this list, including Cormick (or Cormac), Shane, Knogher, Teague and Dermot (see the previous blog noted above for some observations).
 Some common name abbreviations are used, including Wm. = William; Edwd. = Edward; and Robt. = Robt.
-If you are interested in information on specific families, some may be included in our e-book title ‘Sources for Irish Family History 2021 lists 6,500 books and articles on over 2,500 Irish families.
+Among the family names that appear, some are common in Donegal such as Barr, Connogal (which is probably a variant of McGonagle), Doherty and Loag (a variant of Logue), More unusual names occurring include Crampsie, Dooey, Gibian and Houston.
+If you are interested in information on specific families, some may be included in our e-book entitled ‘Sources for Irish Family History 2021.
+This lists 6,500 books and articles on over 2,500 Irish families.
 The sources listed contain a wealth of information on the history and genealogy of the listed families.
 The full details of the book are described in one of our blogs.

 Connigal, Manus (a variant of the Gaelic name McCongail, anglicised as McGonagle)